 Since resumes are a candidate’s main entry to the job table, some vital details and information are often modified and overstated to fit the job position more.

 8. Lacks professionalism – Typos, sentence errors, unrelated buzzwords, and poor formatting are among a resume’s red flags.
 You should also observe the resume and attached job-related materials such as cover letters and the portfolio’s tone and language such that it should be honest, direct, and confident.

 9. Employment gaps and shifts – Some employees have done job hopping and a noticeable gap between employments.
 These are common occurrences in the job market and can be considered as normal, but too many job shifts and time lapses can be a red flag that a candidate might not stay for a long time with your company too.

-10. Unspecified job objectives – Most of the time, if a resume has no specific objectives it’s already classified as a red flag.
-The objective shows a candidate’s interest and contribution to the job position and without it, a candidate may be seen as someone who’s not really up for the job.
+10. Unspecified job objectives – Most of the time, if a resume has no specific objectives, it’s already classified as a red flag.
+The objective shows a candidate’s interest to the job position, and without it, a candidate may be seen as someone who’s not really up for the job.